A legacy beyond politics: Remembering former Missouri House representa...

 Kasten decided to remedy this by introducing legislation to make getting a GED a condition of prisoners’ release.

 “Her political opponents started calling her mean-spirited for encouraging people to get an education.
 Well, the people that knew Mary well knew she was anything but mean-spirited.
-She was a gloriously wonderful woman that served the community well and the fact that she would be called mean-spirited was comical,” Henson said.
+She was a gloriously wonderful woman that served the community well, and the fact that she would be called mean-spirited was comical,” Henson said.

-For years afterward, at political events, Kasten would jokingly be introduced as the ‘mean-spirited’ Mary Kasten.
+For years afterward, at political events, Kasten would jokingly be introduced as the "mean-spirited" Mary Kasten.

 “She wore it as a badge of honor.
 She would even remind people that she was ‘mean-spirited’ and she would giggle,” Henson said.